itswadesh/anne-docs2/docs/admin-manual.md

 ### Store Payment

-This section allows you to control payment on store.
-By configuring payment you can perform the common task of processing payments on seller's behalf.
+This section allows you to control payment in the store.
+By configuring payment you can perform the common task of processing payments on the seller's behalf.

-- In sidebar, go to Settings → Payment.
+- In the sidebar, go to Settings → Payment.
-- You can choose payment gateway's from here.
+- You can choose a payment gateway's from here.

 ![Image](./anne/store-payment1.png)

 #### Cashfree

-You can easily collect payments from your customers using cashfree.
+You can easily collect payments from your customers using Cashfree.
 Cashfree Payment Gateway accepts domestic and international payments.
 You can easily collect payments using popular Payment Methods like Cards, UPI, Netbanking, Wallets, PayPal, EMI, and Pay Later options.

 ##### Create Account

 To get started with Cashfree you must first create an account.
 To create an account,

-1.Go to the Cashfree website and click Create Account.
+1. Go to the Cashfree website and click Create Account.
-2.Enter your Work Email Address and enter a password for your Cashfree account in the Create Password field.
-You will need this password to login later.
+2. Enter your Work Email Address and enter a password for your Cashfree account in the Create Password field.
+You will need this password to log in later.
-3.Accept the terms and conditions and click Next.
+3. Accept the terms and conditions and click Next.
-4.Enter your company details, i.e, your company Contact Number, Website URL/Application Link, and your Monthly Transaction Volume (INR).
+4. Enter your company details, i.e, your company Contact Number, Website URL/Application Link, and your Monthly Transaction Volume (INR).
 Click Next.
-5.Select one or more solutions that you looking for.
+5. Select one or more solutions that you looking for.
-6.Click Complete Signup.
+6. Click Complete Signup.
 You will receive a verification email.
 Click the link in the email to verify your email address.
-7.Sign in to your Cashfree account using the credentials.
+7. Sign in to your Cashfree account using the credentials.

 ##### Merchant Home Page